South Central Texas

 (1858 - 1931/1949), San Antonio

 A Federal arsenal that originally provided arms and ammunition to troop units guarding the outlying settlements.
-The Arsenal was moved to Camp Stanley in 1931, and later became a unit of the San Antonio Ordnance Depot (see Camp Stanley listed below).
+It was not yet completed when taken over by state forces in February 1861.
+Rebuilt after the war.
+The Arsenal was moved to Camp Stanley (2) in 1931, and later became a unit of the San Antonio Ordnance Depot (see Camp Stanley (2) listed below).
 The original complex continued to be used for Federal government offices after the Army finally closed the site in 1949.
-The site was sold in 1972, now retail stores and offices, and adjacent city parkland.
+The site was sold in 1972, now corporate headquarters of the H-E-B Company, and adjacent city parkland.
+Three buidings are owned by the city, including the former Post Commander's House, now the Senior Citizens Center.
 Located on the San Antonio River south of Durango Blvd..
+See also The United States Arsenal - Then and Now from King William Association

 Camp Wood (2)